RoboJackets/business-process-manual/corporate/address-changes.rst

 Google Play Developer
 ---------------------

-After updating the address with :ref:`Dun & Bradstreet`, Google Play will send a notification to the account owner.
+After updating the address with :ref:`Dun & Bradstreet <corporate/address-changes:Dun & Bradstreet>`, Google Play will send a notification to the account owner.

 .. seealso::
    See the `Google Play Developer support documentation <https://support.google.com/googleplay/android-developer/answer/13634888>`_ for more information.